chendaniely/2020-04-28-git_collaboration-dan/README.md

 - `git switch -c <branch_name>`: create and move in 1 command
     - `git checkout -b <branch_name>`

-This is text that I haven't commited yet.
 - `git stash`: temp saves current state as a commit so you can `checkout` or `switch`
     - `git stash apply` to apply the last stash from the stack